 The arrival of COVID-19 on the global health scene has put the vast majority of the population in a position where there seem to simply be more questions than answers.
-As this new strain has made its way across the planet, experts have been working hard to identify trends, put protective orders in place and ultimately, look for a cure for something that’s undeniably difficult to contain.
+As this new strain has made its way across the planet, experts have been working hard to identify trends, put protective orders in place, and ultimately, look for a cure for something that’s undeniably difficult to contain.
 It’s generally assumed that a little can go a long way in preventing the spread of COVID-19, but one of the most daunting aspects of the virus seems to be how it puts those with underlying health conditions at heightened risk.
-So what does that mean for those individuals that suffer from Lipedema?
+So what does that mean for those individuals that suffer from Lipedema disease?
 Many are asking if this condition is a gateway to contracting COVID-19.

 Those Assumed to Be at Risk

 While COVID-19 is new and there is much left to be learned, medical experts have been able to pinpoint a few categories of individuals that are at an increased risk of contracting the disease.
 To date, those are considered to be individuals over the age of 65, those that are currently taking medications that ultimately suppress the immune system and those with underlying health conditions such as diabetes, hypertension, lung disease or cancer.
 COVID-19 has shown a trend of quickly being able to infiltrate the lungs of those that experience any or a combination of these conditions.

 The Specifics of Lipedema Disease

 The chronic nature of Lipedema makes it easy for some to assume that those that suffer from the condition are more susceptible to contracting COVID-19.
 Lipedema is widely recognized as a condition where fat cells accumulate disproportionately throughout the lower extremities with the possibility of the condition extending into the torso and upper arms as well.
 Lipedema is associated with painful swelling in these same extremities and those individuals suffering from the condition are often prone to excessive bruising.